humblefeet/puppy_profile/README.md

 ## Areas that were not completed

 - Avatar preview and upload
-- Get correct number of days to display per month
 - Get correct fonts
 - Fine tuned detail on design specs